-struggles at handling long-horizon planning due to error accumulation.
-Wu et al. [35] proposes to learn a temporally-extended dynamics model; however, it conditions on low-level actions rather than skills and is only used for low-level planning.
+learn a temporally-extended dynamics model; however, it conditions on low-level actions rather than skills and is only used for low-level planning.
 A concurrent work, Shah et al. [37], is most similar to our work in that it learns a skill dynamics model, but with a limited set of discrete, manually-defined skills.
-To fully unleash the potential of temporally abstracted skills, we extract the skill space from data and devise a skill-level dynamics model to provide accurate long-term prediction, which is essential for solving long-horizon tasks.
+To fully unleash the potential of temporally abstracted skills, we devise a skill-level dynamics model to provide accurate long-term prediction, which is essential for solving long-horizon tasks.
 To the best of our knowledge, SkiMo is the first work that jointly learns skills and a skill dynamics model from data for model-based RL.